 Burgundy would be magical under any circumstances.
 As you’ll discover, the magic is even greater in the company of a lively gay group.

 Everywhere, we encounter Burgundy’s long history.
 Julius Caesar established a settlement here, and as we travel we’ll find ruins from Roman times.
-Then, as an independent kingdom, Burgundy developed its own distinct culture, and became a thriving center of the wine trade.
+Then, as an independent kingdom, Burgundy developed its own distinct culture and became a thriving center of the wine trade.
 Wine tasting is as popular as biking here, and we’ll get to do both.

 This is primarily a biking tour, on a route with plenty of hills, but with many other activities available in between our bike rides.
 There’s time for hiking, swimming, walking tours along streets that date to the Middle Ages, and, of course, some leisurely and memorable dinners.
-Burgundy has won fame for both its food and wine, and from the flavorful coq au vin to your well-earned dessert, dinner will be as much fun as the biking.
+Burgundy has won fame for both its food and wine and from the flavorful coq au vin to your well-earned dessert, dinner will be as much fun as the biking.
 We hope you can join us as we admire The Colors of Burgundy.

 Day 1: The Color of Burgundy

-Beaune, settled since Roman times, grew rapidly in the Middle Ages when wine merchants built their cellars here.
-Much of the ramparts wall that protected the medieval town still stands; our afternoon walk for cyclists who arrive early takes us along part of that sturdy wall, which averages 25-30 feet in thickness.
+Beaune settled since Roman times, grew rapidly in the Middle Ages when wine merchants built their cellars here.
+Much of the ramparts’ wall that protected the medieval town still stands; our afternoon walk for cyclists who arrive early takes us along part of that sturdy wall, which averages 25-30 feet in thickness.

-On our walk we’ll tour the grand Collegiale Notre Dame, a church in classic Burgundian Romanesque style dating to 1120, as well as a wine cellar that dates back five centuries, where we can sample the wares.
+On our walk, we’ll tour the grand Collegiale Notre Dame, a church in the classic Burgundian Romanesque style dating to 1120, as well as a wine cellar that dates back five centuries, where we can sample the wares.
 Discover the nuanced flavors that have made Burgundy synonymous with fine wine: Aloxe-Corton, Gevrey-Chambertin, Chambolle-Musigny, Clos de Vougeot, Vosne-Romanee, Nuits-Saint-Georges, and Cote de Beaune.
 Candles allow the connoisseur to evaluate the clarity and ruby hue of each vintage during the wine tasting.

 Back at our hotel, we’ll assemble the full group for refreshments and orientation, followed by dinner in a centuries-old dining room.
 There’s no gay bar in town for after-dinner entertainment, but one benefit of traveling with our groups is that you can always find someone friendly and interesting to join you at a cafe.